eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 Thus, B has a higher total score than A, despite more voters preferring A over B. This violates the BCC condition, so this non-Approval voting system is not BCC.

+What happens after an election like this?
+Well, the supporters of A might realize that giving B any score except 0 is dangerous.
+By being "generous" or "nice" and being honest about how they feel about B, they actually caused their preferred candidate to lose!
+This creates a perverse incentive to instead just give 0 to every candidate you don't want to win, and the maximum score to the candidates you do want to win, bringing us right back to Approval voting with extra steps and unnecessary complexity.

 ## STAR is Not BCC

 STAR voting is a popular pseudo-cardinal voting system that seems to attempt to fix this issue.
 It is a 0 to 5 score system, where the winner is chosen by adding an additional runoff step: take the top two candidates by total score and then choose the winner by majority runoff between them.
 This helps it from some particularly damning examples, but it does not fix the underlying problem.